bulla-network/factoring-contracts/audit_documentation.md

 ### Bulla Factoring Pool Contracts

 The **Bulla Factoring Pool Contracts** represent the latest advancement in the Bulla Network's ecosystem, designed to integrate seamlessly with the existing **Bulla Claim Protocol V1**.
-The Bulla Claim Protocol is a robust framework of smart contracts that facilitates the representation of on-chain credit relationships, such as IOUs, between parties.
-These claims can encapsulate various types of on-chain assets, including invoices, payments, loans, bonds, and more.
+The Bulla Claim Protocol is a robust framework of smart contracts that facilitates the representation of on-chain credit relationships, such as IOUs (a signed document acknowledging a debt), between parties.
+These claims can encapsulate various types of on-chain assets, including invoices, payments, loans, bonds and more.

 The Bulla Factoring Pool Contracts specifically enable the creation of credit pools for invoice factoring, adhering to the **ERC4626** specification.
 Through these contracts, invoice issuers can factor their receivables, allowing them to receive early payments in exchange for a premium.
 This integration not only broadens the utility of the Bulla Claim Protocol but also provides a new financial mechanism for liquidity and credit management on-chain.

 # Design decisions.

-For design scope for factoring contract V1 is to be permissioned and trusted.
+The design scope for factoring contract V1 is to be permissioned and trusted.

 A whitelist defines who can deposit into the pool (ensuring KYC/Compliance).
 A whitelist defines who can factor invoices to get financing.